 Ofmega made or rebranded components for other bicycle brands, such as Bianchi, Colnago, Legnano, Regina and Avocet.
 At one point, most of the Avocet component range was made by Ofmega.
 Often, the rebranding is just an added pantographed logo (in the Colnago case, it is the singature of Ernasto Colnago).
 However, in the case of Legnano branded components, the logo is engraved into the item.
 It may be that some items were made by other companies, such as the Simplex, in the late 1980s and 1990s.
 It is thought that the gear shifters for the "Mistral" range were made by Modolo; the cronos shifters look very similar.
 However, on close inspection, the two aren't that similar and Ofmega claim to have made them themselves.

 They made most of the sets, including hubs, cranks, headsets, freewheels, front and rear dérailleurs, as well as odd small parts.
-Ofmega appeared to have outsourced their dérailleur production to Simplex in 1987 (Michael Sweatman, Disraeli Gears).
+Ofmega appeared to have outsourced their dérailleur production to Simplex in 1987 (Michael Sweatman, Disraeli Gears), and some Simplex derailleurs were labelled Ofmega.
 This lead to an apparent lowering in quality.
 However, some of their latest items were of a very good standard.

 Ofmega missing groups (a list of groupsets not yet represented on Velobase): Strada (may be the same as Competizione or Master), Nuovo Competizione, Vega, Acero, Motion, Rover, Sierra, Lusso, BMX, Nuovo Mistral, Vantage 2 (some of these may be after the period).
 The "BMX" kit that Ofmega made in the period are smaller "Mundial" pieces.
 The carbon mountain bike cranks and the glorious "Nuovo Mistral" carbon cranks were the last things that Ofmega took to bike trade shows.